-If you wish to run checkers while compiling your source code but not your tests, wrap the <configuration>...</configuration> within
+If you wish to run checkers while compiling your source code but not your tests, wrap the <configuration>...</configuration> within may suppress warnings from the stub parser.

 To compile without using the Checker Framework, pass -P !checkerframework on the Maven command line.